Website

-A website (also written as a web site) is a collection of web pages and related content that is identified by a common domain name and published on at least one web server.
-Websites are typically dedicated to a particular topic or purpose, such as news, education, commerce, entertainment or social networking.
+A website (also written as a web site) is any web page whose content is identified by a common domain name and is published on at least one web server.
+Websites are typically dedicated to a particular topic or purpose, such as news, education, commerce, entertainment, or social media.
 Hyperlinking between web pages guides the navigation of the site, which often starts with a home page.
-As of December 2022, the top 5 most visited websites are Google Search, YouTube, Facebook, Twitter, and Instagram.
+The most-visited sites are Google, YouTube, and Facebook.

-All publicly accessible websites collectively constitute the World Wide Web.
+All publicly-accessible websites collectively constitute the World Wide Web.
 There are also private websites that can only be accessed on a private network, such as a company's internal website for its employees.
 Users can access websites on a range of devices, including desktops, laptops, tablets, and smartphones.
 The app used on these devices is called a web browser.

 Background

 The World Wide Web (WWW) was created in 1989 by the British CERN computer scientist Tim Berners-Lee.
 On 30 April 1993, CERN announced that the World Wide Web would be free to use for anyone, contributing to the immense growth of the Web.
 Before the introduction of the Hypertext Transfer Protocol (HTTP), other protocols such as File Transfer Protocol and the gopher protocol were used to retrieve individual files from a server.
 These protocols offer a simple directory structure in which the user navigates and where they choose files to download.
 Documents were most often presented as plain text files without formatting or were encoded in word processor formats.